 Open Access Week 2013

-Harvard is celebrating Open Access Week, an international event that promotes open access scholarship, that which is freely and immediately available online, as the “new norm” for research.
+Harvard is celebrating Open Access Week, an international series of events highlighting open access to research, and promoting open access as the new default for peer-reviewed scholarship and research.

 Webinar, "Developing and Implementing Open Access Policies," 1pm.

 Sue Kriegsman, Harvard Library's Office for Scholarly Communication Program Manager and Ada Emmett, Head of the University of Kansas's Office of Scholarly Communication and Copyright, are leading a webcast for the Association of College & Research Libraries titled, "Developing and Implementing Open Access Policies."
 This interactive event will address elements of effective open access policies and their implementation.Back to top

 Peter Suber is speaking at Brandeis University.Back to top

 The Univesrity of Florida and ASRLBack to top

 Register for an ORCID to identify your scholarship.

 Registration is quick, and once you have an ORCID you can unambiguously identify yourself with your work across disciplines and other identifying systems globally.

 In May 2013, Harvard became an institutional supporter of ORCID, "an open, non-profit, community-based effort to provide a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers."

 Because the theme of this year's Open Access Week is "Redefining Impact," the OSC would like to encourage Harvard authors to distinguish themselves with this unique identifier.Back to top